kbab6aoo/HowToArticles/usingVarnishToServeWordPressOnDebian.md

 ```
 vcl 4.0;
 ```
-3. Specify that the backend (nginx) is listening on port 8080, by adding the backend default directive:
+3. Specify that the backend (Nginx) is listening on port 8080, by adding the backend default directive:

 File excerpt: **/etc/varnish/custom.vcl**